Mountain Zebra National Park

 Weather & Best Time To Visit

 Like the unique Cape mountain zebra, the park is different from most other national parks.
 Its main attraction can be seen all year round and is relatively easy to spot.
-The area gets extremely cold in the winter, with temperatures dropping below freezing point, and snow often occurs in the mountains.
+The area gets cold in the winter, with temperatures dropping below freezing point, and snow often occurs in the mountains.

 The summer months are less extreme, and visiting the park is comfortably warm from October to March.
 The park is situated in a summer rainfall area.
 Most rain occurs from December to February.
 The summer is also the best time to view birds, newborn animals, and blossoming flora.